 Is it me or does it feel like kindness is dying?
 What’s behind this national dread we are experiencing?
-May kindness is only taking a back seat.Tweet
+Maybe kindness is only taking a back seat.Tweet

-Is it me or is society at large moving up the ladder of neuroticism?
-I mean, I could be wrong; but I still can’t help but feel it may be true.
-However, as a man of science, I’d rather have data that backs up my hypothesis, not just say it so.
+Is it me or is society-at-large moving up the ladder of neuroticism?
+I could be wrong, but I still can’t help but feel it may be true.
+However, as a man of science, I’d rather have data that backs up my hypothesis, not just say it’s so.

-With that said, I haven’t been able to find any real good data out there.
-By that I mean, looking at actual science.
-Yet, despite this, I feel like the compassion, at least at large, is slowly being deprioritized.
-Noticed I didn’t say melted away or being eroded?
+With that said, I haven’t been able to find any really good data out there.
+By that, I mean looking at actual science.
+Yet despite this, I feel as if the compassion, at least at large, is slowly being deprioritized.
+Notice I didn’t say “melted away” or “being eroded”?
 Why?
 Well, because I don’t believe that’s what’s going on.

 Want to show your support for mental health and The Road To Mental Wellness?
 Go to our new Wellness Store here.

-What makes me feel like kindness is only taking a back seat as opposed to being destroyed, lies within the very route that is making it feel like it’s being obliterated – Individualism.
-There is a real difference between prioritizing oneself as an individual and individual’s act of kindness.
+What makes me feel like kindness is only taking a back seat as opposed to being destroyed, lies within the very route that is making it feel like it’s being obliterated – individualism.
+There is a real difference between prioritizing oneself as an individual and an individual’s act of kindness.

-Whereas individual acts of kindness are when people give of themselves to help thier friends, their neighbors, and their communities.
+Whereas, individual acts of kindness are when people give of themselves to help their friends, their neighbors, and their communities.

-Now, I bet you are saying to yourself; “but John, how does this tie into mental health?
-Well, simple really.
+Now, I bet you are saying to yourself: “But John, how does this tie into mental health?
+Well, simple, really.
 For instance, are you feeling an inexplicable sadness and a feeling of dread, and that society is going crazy?
-Or do you have anxiety around how uncaring the world seem to be getting?
-If so, this will enviably impact your mental wellbeing.
+Or do you have anxiety around how uncaring the world seems to be getting?
+If so, this will inevitably impact your mental wellbeing.

-In other words, we are in a sort of negative feedback loop; or algorithm if you will.
-I look out for me, so do you and so does millions more?
+In other words, we are in a sort of negative-feedback loop, or algorithm if you will.
+I look out for me, so do you and so do millions more.
 I sense that this only feeds the collective sense of dread.
-This safe mode as it were, is not health and in my view, moves us away from what’s best for everyone and closer to what’s best for me.
-I ask you; how can this be good for our mental health?
+This “safe mode” is not healthy and in my view, moves us away from what’s best for everyone and closer to what’s best for me.
+I ask you: how can this be good for our mental health?

 Need help now?
 Go to Crisis Services Canada for help.

-With all that said, don’t despair, for many of us on individual levels, are doing our best to make a real difference.
-A good example of this is someone you barely know offering you a ride when your car is in the shop, which is exactly what happen to me last week; whist a few friends had offered me a quiet place to write, a room in their home or cottage etc. People one on one are amazing.
+With all that said, don’t despair, for many of us on individual levels are doing our best to make a real difference.
+A good example of this is someone you barely know offering you a ride when your car is in the shop, which is exactly what happened to me last week.
+A few friends had offered me a quiet place to write, a room in their home or cottage etc. People one-on-one are amazing.